eschnett/asdf-cxx/README.rst

   ("block" or "flow").
 However, it also requires that an ASDF reader must not rely on this. asdf-cxx does probably not yet honour all these "optional requirements".
+- JSON URI references are not percent encoded

+Things that should be improved:
+- Travis should test against the Python reference `asdf` library

 Also, the `yaml-cpp` library outputs the YAML 1.2 format, whereas ASDF requires the YAML 1.1 format.
 The differences between these two